 I was lucky enough to have three trips to the top of Elisabeth.
 The first occasion was the most memorable and took place before I was even in the Blast Furnace Department shortly after permission was given in late October 1972 (see memo right), escorted by Mr Woolley, the Assistant Manager.

-Now, one of the main dangers around a blast furnace is that of the deadly CO gas which is generated during the smelting process.
+Now one of the main dangers around a blast furnace is that of the deadly carbon monoxide (CO) gas – same as in a car exhaust – which is generated during the smelting process.
 This gas rises and becomes denser as you move higher up from the tuyere level.
 One of the furnacemen told me once of a man who passed out even on a gallery only just above the bustle main – so it is a serious business.
-Therefore in order to safely access the top the furnace must be “off blast” to ensure no gas is being generated and in the not so distant past it was common practice to take a caged canary as along for early warning.
+Therefore in order to safely access the top the furnace must be “off wind” (or “off blast”) to ensure no gas is being generated and in the not so distant past it was common practice to take a caged canary along for early warning.
 On the appointed day Elisabeth was duly off blast with a tell-tale plume of steam issuing from a top valve.
 I met Archie at the entrance to the lift and once the door had been pulled closed it carried us both to the top gantry.
 I remember being very excited to take that ride up.
 As we stepped out we were on a small platform with narrow walkways to either the tops of the hot blast stoves to the right or the furnace top landing directly in front.